citizenparker/great_wall/why/slidesA.md

 <!SLIDE bullets>
 # Scale of Performance

-* With discipline to keep your API silos isolated, you can scale horizontally with ease
+* If you're disciplined in keeping your API silos isoalted, you can scale horizontally with ease

 <!SLIDE center>